publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

+= UNRELEASED =

+* Fixed: Changed the way we sync post_author column: Current user will only be set as author if no terms where found for the post, or there are only guest authors.
+If post_author is empty, we set it for the current user, creating an author term for it.

 = [3.9.0] - 2020-11-24 =

 * Added: Added support to Bulk Edit for authors in the post list, #263 and #280;